bduggan/leafpad/README.md

 ### Animation

-  - Animation can be achieved by setting the _style associated with a column to 0.0, and setting the _hlstyle associated with a column to something non-zero.
+  - Animation in leafpad can be achieved by setting the _style associated with a column to 0.0, and setting the _hlstyle associated with a column to something non-zero.
 Then when scrolling through the rows of a dataset, only the currently highlighted row will be visible.